alicolville/Weight-Tracker/readme.txt

 * Improvement: Added Dutch Formal (copied from Dutch).
 * Improvement: Increased granularity of height values.
 * Improvement: Updated plugin title and description.
 Removed references to "loss" from "Weight Loss Tracker".
+* Improvement: When a target is cleared, redirect back to current page so UI refreshes.

 = 7.0 =